 If the Rescue Haus is the type of place your heart calls to, but you cannot offer help by physically volunteering, they also need donations.
 Donations for a place like this can come in many forms.
 The farm has an Amazon wish list on its Facebook page that allows people to donate items the animals need from the comfort of the donator’s home.
 The facility also has an easy-to-use PayPal link on its Facebook page, enabling you to donate cash online.
 Checks can also be written to CSC Farms Rescue Haus and mailed to 4593 E. 500 S., Hartford City, IN 47348.
 Any donations made to the farm are tax deductible, and you will receive documentation for tax purposes.

 Judi and Zach initiate fundraisers during the year when time permits.
 However, it can be difficult because they don’t want to burden community members more during certain times of the year.
 Nor do they want to compete with the teams and groups working on fundraisers for their programs.
 They offer the option to sponsor an animal or enclosure throughout the grounds, another unique way you can donate to the facility.

 Judi and Zach know the impact donations can have on a project, program, or organization.
 They both ensure that they give back to the community anytime they can.
 Zach explained, “People need people, and if you can be anything in this world, be kind.”
 This mantra seems to be the guiding light that fuels the CSC Farms Rescue Haus.

 If you want to keep up with the CSC Farms Rescue Haus, the best way to do that is to like and follow it on Facebook.
 Or, if you would like to contact Judi or Zach directly to help volunteer, donate, or learn more about how you can help, please call Judi at 765-209-0848 or Zach at 765-717-5941.

-CARLY NICHOLS is marketing and communication coordinator at Jay County REMC.
+CARLY NICHOLS is the marketing and communication coordinator at Jay County REMC.